zackhanni/soundslikesoma/_services/podcast-recording-studios.md

 - Audio and Video Condensing - remove unwanted sections and re-arrange content
 - Intro / Outro video clips, Sound Effects, and Commercial Ad Breaks
 - TVs to show off your brand or chat feed
-- Additional seating, furnature, and other audio/video equipment available
+- Additional seating, furniture, and other audio/video equipment available
 - Adding metadata and uploading to streaming platforms like YouTube, Twitch, Etc

 > Please <a href="/contact/">contact a podcast engineer</a> about scheduling, questions, and price estimates for any add-ons or special requests